maraujo010/car_api/readme.txt

 [js/script.js]
 This is the javascript file where all the frontend operations are done.
-Initializing map, api service call with ajax, selecting a location on mouse clicking, drawing and removing points as layers.
+Initializing map, api service call with ajax, selecting a user position on mouse clicking, drawing and removing layers (markers).

 [cars.sql]
 "cars" database dump.